fossable/docs.sandpolis.org/docs/specification/com.sandpolis.core.deployer.md

     "address"    : String(), # The callback address "identifier" : String(), # The callback identifier },
+  "install"      : {
     "install_dir"  : String(), # The installation's base directory
-  "autorecover"  : String(), # Whether the agent can disregard elements of the config in case of failure "autostart"    : Boolean(), # Whether the agent should be started on boot "kilo"         : {
+    "autorecover"  : String(), # Whether the agent can disregard elements of the config in case of failure "autostart"    : Boolean(), # Whether the agent should be started on boot },
+  "kilo"         : {
     "modules" : [
       {